httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Tokens, Integers, Floats and Byte Sequences cannot be split across multiple headers because the inserted commas will cause parsing to fail.

 If parsing fails -- including when calling another algorithm -- the entire header field's value MUST be discarded.
-This is intentionally strict, to improve interoperability and safety, and specifications referencing this document cannot loosen this requirement.
+This is intentionally strict, to improve interoperability and safety, and specifications referencing this document are not allowed to loosen this requirement.